-If you are concerned that your dog is looking for nutrition in the soil, the consider cutting back on table scraps or food toppers.
+If you are concerned that your dog is looking for nutrition in the soil, consider cutting back on table scraps or food toppers.
 Remember that extras, even healthy ones, should only take up 10% or less of their diet.
-The rest should be a complete and balance diet.
+The rest should be a complete and balanced diet.

 Encourage more water intake.
 Dehydrated pets often have poorer digestion and nutrient absorption.
-If your dog sticks to wet dirt and muddy puddles, than it’s a good sign that your dog needs a more moisture-rich diet.
+If your dog sticks to wet dirt and muddy puddles then it’s a good sign that your dog needs a more moisture-rich diet.
 Add some wet foods, or offer raw edible bones like chicken or turkey necks.

 Fresh clean water should always be available for your pet.
 Try to remember your dog's water bottle so that he can stay hydrated when you are out and about together.

 Offer a multi-vitamin or digestive aid to your pet.
 This may help to reduce your dogs urge to hunt for nutrients and will improve digestion.